runtimeverification/wasm-semantics/wasm.md

 The highest address in a memory instance divided by the `#pageSize()` constant (defined below) may not exceed the value in the `<max>` cell, if present.

+Since memory data is bytes, all integers in the `Map` in the `<mdata>` cell are bounded to be between 1 and 255, inclusive.
+All places in the data with no entry are considered zero bytes.

 Instructions
 ------------